pgspider/sqlite_fdw/README.md

 Following restrictions apply:
  - `TRUNCATE ...
 RESTART IDENTITY` is not supported
  - SQLite tables with foreign key references can cause errors during truncating

+### Connection to SQLite database file and access control

+In OS `sqlite_fdw` works as executed code with permissions of user of PostgreSQL server.
+Usually it is `postgres` OS user.

+#### Data read access
+For succesfully connection to SQLite database file you must have at least existed and correct SQLite file readable for OS user of PostgreSQL server process.
+This means all directories by path to the file must be also readable (listable) for OS user of PostgreSQL server process.
+There are no other conditions for PostreSQL database superuser to read all of SQLite data if there are also `sqlite_fdw` extension in the database and `FOREIGN SERVER` for SQLite database file.

+#### Data change access

+Data modification access in `sqlite_fdw` drived by both operating system and PostgreSQL.

+OS restrictions can disallow any SQLite data modifications.
+Hence any PostgreSQL `FOREIGN SERVER` or `FOREIGN TABLE` options or `GRANT`s can be absolutely not effective.
+In this case SQLite data modification operations allowed by PostgreSQL can cause error message from SQLite like `attempt to write a readonly database` with result code `8`.

+Full list of OS-leveled conditions of data modification access to SQLite database file
+- Existed SQLite file is not corrupted by SQLite engine conditions.
+- All path elements of the file are readable (listable) for OS user of PostgreSQL server process.
+- The file and a directory of the file placed on readwrite filesystem.
+For example `sqashfs` is always read-only, remote `sshfs` can be read-only, a disk partition can be mounted in read-only mode etc.
+- The file is writable for OS user of PostgreSQL server process.
+- The directory of the file is writable for OS user of PostgreSQL server process because SQLite creates some temporary transaction files.

+Full list of PostgreSQL-leveled conditions of data modification access to SQLite database file
+- The `FOREIGN SERVER` of the SQLite file have no `force_readonly` = `true` option value.
+- You have `USAGE` right `GRANT` for the `FOREIGN SERVER`.
+- The `FOREIGN TABLE` of SQLite table have no `updatable` = `false` option value.
+- If the `FOREIGN TABLE` have no `updatable` option, ensure `FOREIGN SERVER` have no `updatable` = `false` option value.

+Generally for `sqlite_fdw` access management `FOREIGN SERVER` owner can be like _remote access manager_ for other FDWs.

+_Remote access manager_ can block any data modififcations in remote database for _remote user_ of a FDW.
+In this case SQLite have no user or separate access conceptions, hence `FOREIGN SERVER` owner combines _remote access manager_ role with internal PostgreSQL roles such as `FOREIGN SERVER` access management.

 Functions
 ---------